-The revised U.S. State Department international travel advisory for Morelos State (Nov.15) is unjustified and incompetent with respect to the state of Morelos where I have led more than one hundred tour groups and where I live in retirement.
+The revised U.S. State Department international travel advisory for Morelos State (Nov.15, 2018) is unjustified with respect to the state of Morelos where I have led more than one hundred tour groups and where I live in retirement.

 Mexico’s overall status is arguably fair, Level 2: “exercise increased caution.”
 But the advisory for the State of Morelos is unfair, misleading, exaggerated, and alarmist.